groiq/012-spring-playground/012-02-tic-tac-toe/notes.md

 Can I also display the indices in the document?
 That would mean accessing the indices, i.e. using a for loop rather than a foreach loop.

-Check on loops as soon as I've tried out basic link syntax.
+Check on loops as soon as I've tried out basic link syntax. try out a basic link

+Okay, I've done a static link with static text.
+Next try a static link with dynamic text.

 ------------------------------ Now Marker -------------------------------

-try out a basic link

 check out loops